Meeting rigid-flex design challenges with Xpedition

 Multiple board outlines, each with separate layer stack-ups:

-Rigid flex designs include several regions, each with a different layer stack-up.
-These stack-ups must be defined during design so that all downstream operations, including electrical/manufacturability analysis, and fabrication output can use it.
-With Xpedition, all you need to do to create a rigid-flex design is to draw the multiple board outlines and assign layer stack-up to each.
-Each board outline is given a name so that it can be easily identified when outlines overlap partially or completely.
+Rigid-flex pcb designs have multiple regions, each with a different layer stack-up.
+These stack-ups need to be defined during the design process so that all downstream operations, like electrical and manufacturability analysis, and fabrication output, can use them.
+With Xpedition, creating a rigid-flex pcb design is as simple as drawing the multiple board outlines and assigning a layer stack-up to each one.
+Each board outline is given a name to easily identify them when they partially or completely overlap.

 Special layer types, such as adhesive, cover layer, and stiffener:

-A cover layer is a form of protective coating on top of the metal foil in a flex design.
-It offers better protection against wear and scratch compared to solder mask, and also helps the metal foil stick to the base material, providing improved adhesion.
-You can use a sheet of cover layer that covers the entire design and becomes embedded in the rigid stack-ups of the rigid-flex design.
-This is called “Embedded cover layer,” as it is embedded into the rigid sections.
+A cover layer is like a protective coating that goes on top of the metal foil in a flex design.
+It’s super helpful because it offers better protection against wear and scratches compared to solder mask.
+Plus, it helps the metal foil stick to the base material, so it’s got awesome adhesion.
+You can use a sheet of cover layer that covers the whole design and gets embedded in the rigid stack-ups of the rigid-flex pcb design.
+They call this an “Embedded cover layer” because it’s all embedded into the rigid sections.
 In Xpedition, the cover layer is part of the layer stackup, creating an embedded cover layer.

-Stiffeners are pieces of rigid material bonded to flex regions to “rigidize” a section of a flex design, to allow components to be assembled on the flex area, or to provide rigid mounting holes.
-The stiffener material can be conductive, such as metal, or non-conductive, such as plastic or FR4.
-In Xpedition, you define the stiffener as a layer in the layer stack-up, but you also draw the actual stiffener as a stiffener-shape on that layer.
+Stiffeners are these cool pieces of rigid material that get bonded to flex regions to make them all “rigidize”.
+This helps you assemble components on the flex area or give you rigid mounting holes.
+The stiffener material can be conductive, like metal, or non-conductive, like plastic or FR4.
+In Xpedition, you define the stiffener as a layer in the layer stack-up, but you also draw the actual stiffener as a stiffener shape on that layer.

-You will need to define the adhesive layer in the layer stack-up but, as with stiffeners, you can draw one or more “adhesive shapes” on the adhesive layer.
+For the adhesive layer, you’ll need to define it in the layer stack-up.
+But just like stiffeners, you can draw one or more “adhesive shapes” on that adhesive layer.

 Bending and folding of the assembly: